HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 # DAM Staging mismatch

 DAM Staging helps to Sync items between the publisher and subscriber.
-During the sync, if there are failures which leads to un-even assets between environments, it is difficult to find the differences between the environments.
+During the sync, if there are any failures, it leads to un-even assets between environments.
+It is difficult to find the differences between the environments by browsing through.
 A new feature is introduced in [Digital Asset Management](../../index.md) (DAM) which allows you to find the difference between the environments and view them in a detailed report.

 ## Steps involved to find the DAM Staging mismatch

-DX Client commands introduced to trigger the staging mismatch and also download the report.
+DX Client commands introduced to trigger the staging mismatch and download the report.
 Following are the steps the user should follow:

 - Find the subscriber ID against which the mismatch needs to be checked.
 The existing DX Client command can be used to see the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
-- Trigger the mismatch between the publisher and subscriber using the [Find staging mismatch](#find-staging-mismatch) command.
+- Trigger the action to find the mismatch between the publisher and subscriber using the [Find staging mismatch](#find-staging-mismatch) command.
 The hostname will be the publisher host name and the subscriber ID can be found using the step above.
-- Once the mismatch is triggered, we can verify the status of the mismatch operation by checking resync_status field response (FIND_MISMATCH_START, FIND_MISMATCH_COMPLETED, FIND_MISMATCH_FAILED) by executing the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging) command.
+- Once the mismatch is triggered, we can verify the status of the mismatch operation by checking resyncStatus field response (FIND_MISMATCH_START, FIND_MISMATCH_COMPLETED, FIND_MISMATCH_FAILED) by executing the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging) command.
-- Once the status is changed to FIND_MISMATCH_COMPLETED, we can [Download the report](#download-mismatch-report) via DX Client using the command below
+- Once the status is changed to FIND_MISMATCH_COMPLETED, we can [Download the report](#download-mismatch-report) via DX Client.
+If the status in not FIND_MISMATCH_COMPLETED, still you will be allowed to download the report.
+But the report will not be accurate.
-- If the report is not generated due to un-availability of data, it implies the both publisher and subsriber are in Sync.
+- If the report is not generated due to un-availability of data, it implies that both the publisher and subscriber are in Sync.
 If not, the report should contain the detailed information of mismatches found.

 ### Find staging mismatch